Adding a Child to Your Car Insurance Policy

 Can you add your child to your car insurance policy?

 For example, if your child has recently bought their own car, been gifted a vehicle that you used to drive or even have predominant use of your vehicle, they have to be the main driver on the car’s insurance.
-Failure to comply with this process is known as ‘car insurance fronting’ and is a serious offence, filed under the category of fraud, which could lead to dire consequences.
+Failure to comply with this process is known as ‘car insurance fronting’ and is a serious criminal offence, filed under the category of fraud, which could lead to dire consequences.

 The ramifications don’t stop there, though, as being placed on the Insurance Fraud Register (IFR) can make it extremely difficult to find future insurance policies, and it could damage future credit applications for loans and mortgages.

 You can find out more about car insurance fronting and how to make sure that you’re not breaking the law here: Car Insurance Fronting: Are You Breaking the Law?

-It’s worth noting also that, when adding somebody to your car insurance policy, you are likely to be charged an admin fee to make the amendment (usually between £30 and £50).
+It’s also worth noting that, when adding somebody to your car insurance policy, you are likely to be charged an admin fee to make the amendment (usually between £30 and £50, depending on the provider).

-When your child decides to take out an individual car insurance policy, there are a number of things you can do to help them reduce their premiums – one of them is adding yourself as a named driver on their insurance.
+When your child decides to take out an individual car insurance policy, there are a number of things you can do to help them get cheaper premiums – one of them is adding yourself as a named driver on their insurance.